Getting to know Daniel Engelbrecht

 What countries rank the highest on your ‘to bird’ list?

-Colombia (needs no explanation), Thailand (I NEED Spoon-billed Sandpiper), China (pheasants!), Peru (Marvelous Spatuletail – enough said) ….
-I could go on.
+Colombia (needs no explanation), China (pheasants!), and Peru (Marvelous Spatuletail – enough said)… I could go on.

 Do you have a favorite bird or bird family?

 I’ll have to bring it back to Africa here.
-I’m a big fan of African barbets (Lybiidae) and the vangas and helmetshrikes (Vangidae).
-Both families have such characterful representatives.
-My favourite bird would probably be Retz’s Helmetshrike.
+I’m a big fan of African barbets (Lybiidae) and the vangas and helmetshrikes (Vangidae); both families contain wonderfully characterful species.
+Although it’s a bit of a love–hate relationship, I also enjoy the challenge of finding nocturnal birds, so owls, frogmouths, nightjars, and the like rank highly as well.
+If I had to choose a favourite bird, it would probably be Retz’s Helmetshrike.

 Are you a scope or binocular type of guy?